from small one page howto to huge articles all in one place

 NAME

-curl_easy_escape - URL encodes the given string
+curl_easy_escape - URL encode a string

 SYNOPSIS